-Please keep this Handbook and refer to it when you need to, particularly in the first few weeks.
+Please keep this Handbook close by and refer to it when you need to, particularly in the first few weeks.

-We very much hope you enjoy being a member of The Purcell School - all the adult staff are committed to helping you to settle in quickly, and making your time here as happy and fulfilled as possible.
+We very much hope you enjoy being a member of The Purcell School - all of us are committed to helping you to settle in quickly, and making your time here as happy and fulfilled as possible.